SWMMEnablement/ICMFlowVisualizer/replit.md

-# SWMM5 to ICM SWMM Workflow Visualization Tool
+# ICM InfoWorks Ruby Visualizer

 ## Overview

-This is an interactive visualization tool for the SWMM5 to ICM SWMM batch import workflow into ICM InfoWorks networks.
-The application provides a visual diagram of the Ruby script processes, file relationships, and import statistics for hydraulic modeling workflows.
-It displays workflow nodes representing different stages of the import process (UI interactions, Exchange script operations, database operations) connected by edges showing process flow and data relationships.
+This is an interactive visualization and documentation tool for analyzing Ruby code workflows in ICM InfoWorks.
+The application parses Ruby files to extract workflow steps, generate visual diagrams of the process flow, and create editable markdown documentation.
+It allows engineers to understand Ruby script structure by visualizing the sequence of operations, identifying key steps, and automatically generating comprehensive documentation that can be customized and exported.

-The application serves as a documentation and monitoring tool, helping engineers understand the complex batch import process by visualizing the sequence of operations, decision points, file dependencies, and execution status of each workflow stage.
+The application serves as both a code analysis and documentation tool, helping engineers quickly understand complex Ruby automation scripts by parsing the source code and presenting it in an intuitive, interactive format.

 ## Recent Changes